pu2clr/SI4735/examples/SI47XX_07_STM32/README.md

 | SCLK (pin 17)   |     PB6 (B6)  |

+## Examples (Sketches)

+### Sketch SI4735_00_STM32

+This sketch just check if your STM32 Board and Si47XX Device is working.
+No interface is available here.
+If your prototype is working, you will hear the receiver in the speaker.

+### SI4735_01_POC

+It is a FM, MW and SW (up to 30000Khz)
+The main advantages of using this sketch are:
+* It is a easy way to check if your circuit is working;
+* You do not need to connect any display device to make your radio works;
+* You do not need connect any push buttons or encoders to change volume and frequency;
+* The Arduino IDE is all you need to control the radio.

+### SI4735_02_POC_STM32_SSB

+This sketch will help you to test and validation of your circuit and the SI4735 Arduino Library with SSB support.

+### SI4735_03_STM32_ALL_IN_ONE_OLED

+This sketch implements a FM, AM and SSB receiver.
+It uses OLED, Encoder and button to control the receiver.

 ## STM32 setup on Arduino IDE

 * [Arduino core support for STM32 based boards](https://github.com/stm32duino/Arduino_Core_STM32)
 * [STM32CubeProgrammer software description](https://www.st.com/resource/en/user_manual/dm00403500-stm32cubeprogrammer-software-description-stmicroelectronics.pdf)